Anou26/Anou26/README.md

 ### 📫 Contact

-- Feel free to reach me at: **amergoju@syr.edu**
+- Feel free to reach me at: **amergoju@syr.edu** or **anoushkamergoju@gmail.com**
 - Connect on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/anoushkamergoju/)

 ---

 ### ⚡ Fun Fact

-- I am passionate about **Literature, Art, Financial Markets, and International Politics/Relations**.
+- I'm a multi-passionate individual with a love for **Literature, Art, Financial Markets, and International Politics/Relations**.
-- I was the Editor-in-Chief for my University's Magazine and an Assistant Director - Executive Board for Harvard Model United Nations.
-- I also led a literature and theatre club in my junior year of college!

----
+- *Imagine a day starting with Shakespeare, diving into stock charts, and ending with a debate on global affairs!*

 <h3 align="left">Programming Languages and Tools:</h3>
 <p align="left">